Underwater hunters discover a Titanic-like mess of decades-old fishing garbage | CBC News

 "Wouldn't it have been nice to find a shipwreck laden with gold?
 Of course, it would have," he said as he pointed to four tonnes of stinky gear they hauled up and piled onto the boat.

-It might be rubbish but its removal is a priceless contribution to the protection of endangered marine animals whose numbers are dwindling because of ghost gear entanglements.
+It might be rubbish but its removal is a priceless contribution to the protection of endangered North Atlantic right whales, whose numbers are dwindling due to fishing gear entanglements.

-It's a major cause of death of endangered North Atlantic right whales, and in these coastal waters off Nova Scotia's South Shore it can also harm endangered leatherback turtles migrating to their summer homes in Cape Breton and great white sharks.
+In the coastal waters off Nova Scotia's South Shore, fishing gear can also harm endangered leatherback turtles migrating to their summer homes in Cape Breton and great white sharks.

 - Canada's northern fleet licensed to land ghost fishing gear